-Overwatch’s cast of 32 heroes is one of the most iconic in recent e-sport history.
+Overwatch’s 32 heroes form one of the most iconic casts in recent e-sport history.

-This list aims to shed light on Overwatch’s current pecking order, if you will, so you can be guided on which ones to play in the current meta.
+This list aims to shed light on Overwatch’s current pecking order.
+Keep reading if you want to know which heroes to play in the current meta.

 Table of ContentsShow

 This tier list is consistent with the game’s competitive 26th season and is valid for all ranks, except perhaps Grandmaster.

 All buffs, nerfs and patches before the start of the season are recognized.
 The heroes are ranked based on different factors, including: